 There are many ways to host events of all shapes and sizes in Spatial.
 Spatial is obviously great for both internal and external every day meetings, but we have gotten a lot of questions about how to host a wide variety of special events.
 This article is by no means an exhaustive list of ways to host events but may be helpful in thinking outside the box while keeping our technical limitations in mind.

 First things first:

-- Spatial can host up a maximum of 30 people in each room on headset or the Mobile app, with an additional 20 web app participants.
+- Spatial can host up a maximum of 32 people per room

 - You can have as many rooms as you would like operating simultaneously.

 - Make sure you share the Spatial link before the meeting only with the people you want to join.

 - Ensure participants have made their Spatial account and avatars beforehand.

 Happy Hour or Presentation